Julia844/SuperSimpleStocks/README.md

 python -c "import sys; import supersimplestocks; print('supersimplestocks' in sys.modules)"
 ```

-It should print True or throw an ImportError:.
+It should print True or throw an ImportError.

 To uninstall application: